Haticenurcoskunn/Haticenurcoskunn/README.md

 I'm Flutter developer.

 > - ✨ I'm a Flutter Developer and currently learning swift.
-I'm also interested in Project management and UI/UX Design fields.
+I'm also interested in Project Management and UI/UX Design fields.

 ## Languages and tools